Sanitater941/Find_Raider/README.md

 # FindRaider
-Find Raider which use YOLOv3 with python
+Find Raider using YOLOv3 with python

 ● you should have webcam or camera which can recognize objects